-Touch the Ring: Sync2Dial button to open the Ring Ctl menu.
+Touch the Ring: Sync2Dial button to open the Ring Control menu.

-Ring Ctl Menu
+Ring Control Menu

-The Ring Ctl menu is similar to the Dial menu and is used to assign one of the dial controls to the Ring control.
-There are three pages of menus.
-Use the Next button on the bottom to step to the next page.
+The Ring Ctl menu appears when you double-touch the Ring option in the Settings menu while in Sync2Dial mode.
+It is similar to the [Dial menu](#) and is used to assign one of the dial controls to the Ring control.
+There are 5 pages of menus.
+You must use the Next button on the bottom to step to the next page because the ring mode is still in Sync2Dial.
 Touch a control label to assign that control to the Ring control.
-In this example, the VFO control is selected.
+In this example, the AGC-T control is selected.